Pitfalls of overseas assets and how you can avoid them

 Title Research was instructed to transfer over 5000 shares in Dr Pepper Snapple Group Inc. for Mr Richard Hill, who had died some considerable time before in 2003.

 The client confirmed that this was the case, following which Title Research investigated further and identified that as a result of the former Cadbury shareholding, Mr Hill would also have shares in Mondelez Inc. and The Kraft Heinz Company.
-Furthermore, if he had over 5000 shares in Dr Pepper, it is likely that the share balances in the additional holdings could increase his US estate in excess of $800,000.
+Furthermore, if he had over 5,000 shares in Dr Pepper, the share balances in the additional holdings could likely increase his US estate to over $800,000.

-If you’d like to find out more about our asset repatriation services, call our Client Services Team on 0345 87 27 600.
+If you’d like to find out more about our asset repatriation services, call our Client Services Team on 0345 87 27 600, email info@titleresearch.com, or fill in the form below.

 Topics: Repatriating assets, Overseas Assets, Grant Reseal, US Shareholdings